finnferdinand/TTT4275-group27/README.md

 ## Prerequisites

-You need a version of Python newer than 3.6 installed on your system.
-It can be downloaded [here](https://www.python.org/downloads/).
+You need a version of Python newer than 3.6 installed on your system (the project was developed using Python 3.8.9).
+Python can be downloaded [here](https://www.python.org/downloads/).

 ## Setup